miriammenzel/PLImig/README.md

 The numbers can be interpreted like this:

 - 0 -- No saturated pixel
 - 1 -- Saturated pixel.
 Inclination angle is 0° or below.
-The retardation was higher than `rmaxWhite`
+The retardation was higher than `R_ref,HM`
 - 2 -- Saturated pixel.
 Inclination angle is 90° or above.
-The retardation was higher than `rmaxWhite`
+The retardation was higher than `R_ref,HM`
 - 3 -- Saturated pixel.
 Inclination angle is 0° or below.
-The retardation was lower than `rmaxWhite`
+The retardation was lower than `R_ref,HM`
 - 4 -- Saturated pixel.
 Inclination angle is 90° or above.
-The retardation was lower than `rmaxWhite`
+The retardation was lower than `R_ref,HM`

 ![](./img/SaturationExample.png)